Kubernetes on AWS (EKS)

 metadata:

-name: aws-sandbox-app
+name: sandbox-app

 labels:

-app: aws-sandbox
+app: sandbox

 spec: